-The server has diagnostic LEDs to help you identify problems with some server components.
-Use the diagnostic LEDs to identify the failing or incorrectly installed components.
+The server has LEDs to help you identify problems with some server components.
+These LEDs are part of the diagnostics that are built into the server.
+Use the illuminated LEDs to identify the failing or incorrectly installed components.

 Front panel and system board LEDs